misikir21/Weather/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse
+I would like to thank Microverse and Nelson Sakwa here <a href="https://www.behance.net/sakwadesignstudio">sakwadesignstudio</a>)

 ## 📝 License <a name="LICENSE"></a>